Bryan Adams: 1990s

+In 1990, in a 45-minute songwriting session, Adams, Robert John "Mutt" Lange, and Michael Kamen wrote "(Everything I Do) I Do It For You" for the Robin Hood: Prince Of Thieves soundtrack.
+Kamen sent his score to a number of different artists before Adams, including Kate Bush who turned the score down.
+"Everything I Do" was released internationally on June 12, days after the premiere of the film, with the initial shipment of 385,000 copies being the largest single shipment in the history of A&M Records.
+It spent a record 16 consecutive weeks at Number One on the UK Singles Chart and seven weeks on top of the Billboard Hot 100.
+The song also gave Adams his first Golden Globe Award nomination for Best Song from a Motion Picture.

+Adams and Vallance wrote "Nature Of The Beast", originally intended for Tina Turner, but recorded by The Law, featuring Adams on vocals and guitar tracks, in 1991.
+In May 1991, the music video for the song was created in Sheffield, directed by Julien Temple.
+In June 1991, a video was shot for the first single, "Can't Stop This Thing We Started", directed by Kevin Godley at Pinewood Studios in London.

-On 24 September 1991, the album Waking Up the Neighbours was released.
+On September 24, 1991, the album Waking Up the Neighbours was released.
 Co-produced by Adams and Robert John "Mutt" Lange, it topped the charts around the world, including in the UK, Canada, Australia and Germany and reached number six on the Billboard 200.
 It became Adams's second album to be certified Diamond in sales in Canada while being certified 5× platinum in the US.
 It went on to sell 16 million copies worldwide.
 Waking up the Neighbors became the first album by a Canadian since Neil Young's 1972 Harvest to reach the top of the album charts in the United Kingdom.
-Ironically, however, the album was launched in Canada amidst a storm of controversy.
-The album is also known to have caused controversy in Canada due to the Canadian content system.
-This indicated that a certain percentage must be broadcast by Canadian music on Canadian radio and television broadcasts.
-Since Waking Up the Neighbors was largely recorded in England and co-produced by Robert John "Mutt" Lange (originally from Zambia), the album and its songs, under the rules in effect until 1991, were not considered purely Canadian productions.
-The album managed to reach the top of the Canadian charts.
+The album caused controversy in Canada due to the Canadian content system, as the album was largely recorded in England and co-produced by Robert John "Mutt" Lange, originally from Zambia, making it not Canadian by the rules in effect at the time.
 Following Adams' complaints, in September of that year, the Canadian Radio-television and Telecommunications Commission (CRTC) announced that the Canadian content rules would be expanded.
 The regulation at that time considered collaborative writing between Canadians and non-Canadians to be "Canadian" only where the lyricist and musical composer worked separately and at least one was Canadian.
 In protest, Adams briefly threatened to boycott Canada's annual Juno Awards, where his album was eventually almost completely ignored by the awards committee.
-He did end up winning the Juno International Achievement Award, Canadian Entertainer of the Year (voted on by the public) and Producer of the Year Award.
+In 1992, he won the Juno International Achievement Award, Canadian Entertainer of the Year (voted on by the public) and Producer of the Year Award.
 In September 1991, the regulation was amended to recognize collaborations in which two (or more) contributors each contributed to both lyrics and music, as was the case with Adams and Lange.